 Lauterbach, Karen.
 2014.
 Religion and Displacement in Africa: Compassion and Sacrifice in Congolese Churches in Kampala, Uganda, Religion & Theology 21 (3-4): 290-308.

 Lauterbach, Karen. (forthcoming).
 Compassion, Grace and Reciprocity: The Moral Practices of Providing Help in Congolese Churches, Uganda.
 Journal of Religion in Africa.

 Tomalin, Emma (ed.).
 2015.
 The Routledge Handbook of Religions and Global Development.
 London and New York: Routledge.

 Ranger, Terence.
 2008.
 Evangelical Christianity and Democracy in Africa.
 Oxford: Oxford University Press.

 Scherz, China.
 2014.
 Having People, Having Heart.
-The University of Chicago Press.
+Chicago and London: University of Chicago Press.